 cPanel: cPanel is also known as the Control panel. cPanel is an open-source program built on Linux and provided by web hosting providers to website owners to manage their hosting accounts, website, and other applications. one of the greatest advantages of Cpanel is non-technical users can manage Cpanel due to its easy user experience and the simple graphic user interface.
 Cpanel provides the platform to host your website from a web-based interface.
 Cpanel can be accessed, using HTTPS on port 2083 or by adding “/Cpanel” to the end of your domain name.
 Cpanel provides robust functionality to effectively manage your files on WordPress.

-Most of the web hosting provider provides a quick installer that lets you install WordPress at the click of a button.
-Cpanel provides a simple web interface that makes installation and management of WordPress seamless for non-technical users.
-The Cpanel also serves as a local host for all your WordPress files.
-It is that web-based interface through which you can effectively manage or store your WordPress files.
-Cpanel is used to manage the custom mail accounts, create and manage databases, create FTP users, set up domain names, host set up and the backup of the entire site. the Cpanel is simple like the brain that manages all the activities that happen on a server.
-When it comes to web-based server set up, Cpanel is the most popular and the standard for all website design and data management.
+cPanel is used to manage the custom mail accounts, create and manage databases, create FTP users, set up domain names, host set up, and back up the entire site. the Cpanel is simple like the brain that manages all the activities that happen on a server.
+When it comes to web-based server setup, Cpanel is the most popular and the standard for all website design and data management.
 To manage your Cpanel, follow these steps.

-Logging in to cpanel is simple, provided you are authorised or have the login credentials to the web-server.
+Logging in to Cpanel is simple, provided you are authorized or have the login credentials to the web server.

 Enter the username and password then click the to log in option